Margins: Where God Begins

 The margin isn’t the absence of purpose.
 It’s the preparation for it.

 When you live with margin-awareness, you begin to see your life differently.
 You stop rushing through the in-between moments.
 You stop resenting the waiting.
 You start looking for God in the quiet corners.
+You become aware that when life seems to have stopped moving forward, those are the times when God is most active—doing the work that could not be done in the midst of your activity.

 Because He’s there.